fstark/mandelbrot65/README.md

 ``make mandelbrot.o65`` will make the binary only.
 ``make clean`` to remove binaries and compilation artificats.

 The content of ``others`` directory contains a C++ program that was used to validate during the development.
-It is trash undocumented code (but had been very helpful).
+It is trash undocumented code (but has been very helpful).

 # Why did you do this?

-We wanted to include a Mandelbrot demo on the ROM card, but the existing demos were using AppleSoft Basic, which will not be present on the 32K version of the card.
+We wanted to include a Mandelbrot demo on the ROM card, but the existing demos were using AppleSoft Basic, which will not be present on the default 32K version of the card.
 I wasn't able to find a good version of Mandelbrot, so decided to write one.

-(I will later document the journey on http://stark.fr/blog/mandelbrot65)
+See the blog post on http://stark.fr/blog/mandelbrot65 for additional details.